Decision Tree Introduction with Examples

 Types of Decision Tree Algorithm

-Decision trees are created using an algorithmic approach that determines ways to split a data set based on different conditions.
-It is one of the most commonly used and practical methods for supervised learning.
-Decision Trees are a non-parametric supervised learning method utilized for both classification and regression tasks.
+Decision trees are created algorithmically by determining ways to split a dataset based on different conditions.
+They represent one of the most commonly used and practical methods for supervised learning, being non-parametric and applicable to both classification and regression tasks.

 Advantages of Decision Tree